Why Intake Is the Bottleneck in Solo Estate Planning Practices (and How to Fix It)

 The Real Bottleneck: Intake, Not Drafting

 Many solos assume drafting is the labor-intensive part of estate planning.
 After all, that’s where the “real work” happens, right?
-But the truth is, by the time you start drafting, most of the inefficiency has already happened.
-It’s buried in the hours spent gathering incomplete data, chasing signatures, and trying to decipher client handwriting on scanned PDFs.
+But by the time you start drafting, most of the inefficiency has already occurred.
+It’s buried in the hours spent gathering incomplete data, chasing signatures, and deciphering client handwriting on scanned PDFs.

 In other words: intake doesn’t just slow your process.
 It throttles your growth.